-All information about our Disability Access Scheme and how to register can be found in our Accessibility Guide.
+All information about Tottenham Hotspur's Disability Access Scheme, and how to register, can be found in our Accessibility Guide.

-Once you have read this guide, please refer to the following FAQs should you have any further queries.
+Once you have read the Accessibility Guide, please refer to the following FAQs should you have any further queries.

 Do I need to register on the Disability Access Scheme?

 The Club's Disability Access Scheme permits supporters with a disability, or other access requirements, to sit in dedicated accessible viewing areas.
-If you require the use of accessible seating on match days, regardless of whether you are a Season Ticket Holder, One Hotspur Member or non-Member, we would encourage you to register.
+If you require the use of accessible seating on match days, regardless of whether you are a Season Ticket Holder, One Hotspur Member or non-Member, we would encourage you to register via our online form.

-If you are a general admission Season Ticket Holder who would like to apply for a priority lift pass to make the journey to your seat easier, you may submit an application for a pass but you will not be required to register on the Access Scheme.
+If you are a general admission Season Ticket Holder who would like to apply for a priority lift pass to make the journey to your seat easier, you may submit an application for a pass using the above form but you will not be required to register on the Access Scheme.
 All other supporters who would like to apply for a priority lift pass will need to register.

 Am I guaranteed a Personal Assistant ticket?